Powerlearnproject/se-day1-assignment-WilliamMayk/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-- **Planning:** it is the stage where we are gathering business requirements from your client or stakeholders
+- **Planning:** This is the stage where we are gathering business requirements from your client or stakeholders
 - **Requirement Analysis:** This phase is critical for converting the information gathered during the planning and analysis phase into clear requirements for the development team.
 - **Design:** The design phase is where you put pen to paper—so to speak.
 In most cases, the design phase will include the development of a prototype model.
 - **Coding:** The Coding phase in the Software Development Life Cycle (SDLC) is when engineers and developers get down to business and start converting the software design into tangible code.